DC Author Shares The Secrets of Jose Andrés, Patrick O’Connell, and The World's Top Chefs

 Why did you undertake the monumental task of creating this book?

-It wasn’t until I saw the Netflix Chef’s Table series in April 2015, when I thought, ‘This is a really interesting way to get the larger story of a chef’s life.’
+It wasn’t until I saw the Netflix Chef’s Table series in April 2015, when I thought, “This is a really interesting way to get the larger story of a chef’s life.”
 I went to the bookstore thinking there would be a book on this, to see what world class chefs have in common, and it didn’t exist.

 What’s distinctive about DC’s food scene?